How much do aluminium windows and doors cost?

-One of the questions we are often asked is whether we’re able to provide an instant price via email or over the phone.
+One of the questions we are often asked is whether we’re able to provide an instant price on aluminium doors and windows, via email or over the phone.
 Most of us like to get a good idea of what sort of budget is appropriate but more importantly, we also need an idea of the difference in value – especially if we’re looking at making a long term investment on something as important as our home or investment property.

 The short answer